Iowa high school shooting victim walking, talking despite bullet still in her skull

-DES MOINES, Iowa (WHO13) — Kemery Ortega’s will to survive isn’t without a parent’s pain.
+DES MOINES, Iowa (WHO) — Kemery Ortega’s will to survive isn’t without a parent’s pain.

 “They couldn’t get the bullet out of her head.
 The bullet’s still there,” said Kemery’s mother, Miriam Montiel.